NeuronJay/neuronjay/README.md

 🌱 I’m currently learning Angular JS, Swift.
 I am always in lookout for new things in Python aspect - Django and ML

-👯 I am happy to have people work on the snoolink idea or I always ears for any exciting idea.
+👯 I am happy to have people work on the snoolink project or I am always ears for any exciting idea.

 🤔 I’m looking for help with creating a robust data extraction system for all the top social media platforms.